 Anytime workmanship gets questioned, tempers can inflame the situation.
 A surety bond is a three-part agreement between an owner (the hiring party), a contractor, and usually, an insurance company that promises to satisfy the contractor’s obligations in case the contractor fails to perform its duties in accordance with the construction contract.
 If parties disagree on the quality of the workmanship, it can bring projects to a screeching halt.

 Accusations of structural defects, substandard materials, or code violations are incredibly serious and need to be investigated and handled very carefully.
 Common construction defects include stained drywall around windowsills and ceilings, major electrical issues, cracks in tile flooring or patios, leaky roofs, and many more.

-- Contract Drafting and Negotiations – Unlike business contracts and other types of contracts, construction contracts have industry specific considerations.
-Only experienced construction lawyers will understand your needs and protect your interests when drafting and negotiating construction contracts.
+Unlike business contracts and other types of contracts, construction contracts have industry-specific considerations.
+Only experienced construction lawyers will understand your needs and can protect your interests when drafting and negotiating construction contracts.

-- OSHA Citations and Proceedings – Being proactive is the best way to prevent costly fines from OSHA and other regulatory agencies.
-For businesses already facing violations, quick and efficient remedies are the best way to prevent further damage.
+Being proactive is the best way to prevent costly fines from OSHA and other regulatory agencies.
+For businesses already facing violations and citations, quick and efficient remedies are the best way to prevent further damage.

 Houston Construction Lawyers

-At Feldman & Feldman, our Houston construction lawyers have experience handling construction law issues.
-We are well versed in construction law and can represent contractors, builders and developers, subcontractors and suppliers, design professionals, and owners/buyers, among other parties.
+At Feldman & Feldman, our Houston construction lawyers have experience handling all aspects of construction law issues.
+We are well versed in business law and can represent contractors, builders, developers, subcontractors and suppliers, design professionals, and owners/buyers, among other parties.
 If you are just starting a project, contact us to see how we can help prevent costly future litigation.

 If you are already facing construction litigation, call us today to schedule a consultation.
 We can analyze your situation and develop a successful strategy that protects your interests and keeps your project and your business moving forward.